Daniel Zappelli: Early career

 Zappelli studied law at the University of Fribourg, graduating in 1986 with the Swiss equivalent of a bachelor's degree in law.
 In 1989, he earned a seat at the Geneva Bar.
 He served as Deputy Attorney General in Geneva from 1996, and in January 2000 he became a judge at the Court of First Instance of the Geneva State Court of Justice.

 Geneva Attorney General: 2002-2011

-On April 21, 2002, Zappelli was elected Attorney General of the State and Canton of Geneva for the Parti radical, defeating the candidate of the left-alliance, Jean-Bernard Schmid.
+On 21 April 2002 Zappelli was elected Attorney General of the State and Canton of Geneva for the Parti radical, defeating the candidate of the left-alliance, Jean-Bernard Schmid.
 He assumed the post replacing Bernard Bertossa.

-On April 20, 2008, Zappelli was re-elected, defeating the socialist candidate François Paychère.
-Zappelli announced his resignation as Attorney General on November 7, 2011, effective March 31, 2012.
-In an emergency appointment, on December 1, 2011, the Grand Council of the Canton of Geneva chose Olivier Jornot to succeed Zappelli.
+On 20 April 2008 Zappelli was re-elected, defeating the socialist candidate François Paychère.
+Zappelli announced his resignation as Attorney General on 7 November 2011, effective 31 March 2012.
+In an emergency appointment, on 1 December 2011, the Grand Council of Geneva chose Olivier Jornot to succeed Zappelli.